Call 24/7 Free Consult (888) 782-9090

 What Causes Car Accidents?

 • Alcohol and drug impairment: In one recent year, alcohol-impaired drivers caused 4,736 collisions in Kentucky.
 Alcohol impairment contributed to 113 fatal collisions and 1,585 accidents involving injuries.
-According to the National Highway Traffic Safety Administration, one person dies in the United States every 48 minutes in an accident involving alcohol.
+According to the National Highway Traffic Safety Administration, one person dies in the United States every 39 minutes in drunk-driving crashes.
+In 2022, 13,524 people died in alcohol-impaired driving traffic deaths.
 Alcohol impairment causes significant reductions in the motor functioning required for the safe operation of a motor vehicle.
 The use of alcohol may decrease a driver’s ability to process information or to maintain one’s own lane of travel.
 In addition, alcohol can affect the ability to steer and brake effectively, respond to emergencies, and focus on the task of driving.

 • Failure to yield: Failure to yield includes running red lights and stop signs.
 In addition, turning onto a street from a parking lot or driveway without waiting for a sufficient gap in traffic also constitutes a failure to yield.
 A failure to yield is the most common cause of accidents occurring in intersections.
 Intersection accidents account for more than a quarter of all accidents in Kentucky.